inkVerb/VIP/501-shell/Lesson-06.md

   - JSON is an alternative to XML
   - JSON may be more common in AJAX

-## AJAX Reloads Part of a Page
+## AJAX Updates Part of a Page
-- The AJAX part of the page is the only part that reloads
+- The AJAX part of the page is the only part that changes
-- We can see that the AJAX part changes, but not the rest of the page
+- The rest of the page does not reload nor change
 - We used a PHP counting loop to see the difference between the AJAX and the rest of the page
   - The difference can be anything, especially a large page that you don't want to reload